alero/real-testing/README.md

 **Planned Container Implemented support**
 * Google Guice, as the IoC Container inside the tests was built using Guice as blueprint it should be fairly esasy to support it fully.
+* Spring Light, as spring contains alot of variations and code the Glue version was created.
+But this makes it a bit slow!

 **Resources support**
 * Loading SQL schema files (*.sql)